microsoft/PARAKEET/Polyfill/Readme.md

    1. Set `readers` to list DSP and SSP partners you want to be able to read your interest groups.
    2. Set a `duration` that is appropriate.
 Interests will automatically expire and be excluded after this.

+As an alternative, DSP can enable PARAKEET polyfill and ad interest flow on behalf of the advertiser.
+DSP(s) needs to work with the advertiser to setup correct `readers`.

 <br/>

 ##### **Publisher Page Changes**